ivanluk914/Web-Platform-for-Data-Scraping-with-GPT-API/README.md

-# Admin API Project
+# Web Platform for Data Scraping

 ## Overview

-This project is a web scraping automation platform that allows users to schedule and manage data collection tasks from websites.
+This project is a web scraping automation platform that allows non-tech background users to schedule and manage data collection tasks from websites.
 Built with Go and React, it features:

 - Intelligent data extraction using GPT for parsing and summarizing scraped content
 - Flexible scheduling options (one-time, daily, weekly, monthly)